When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How Often Should You Drain Your Water Heater?

-• The temperature fluctuates.
+• Inconsistency: The water temperature fluctuates wildly.

 Should You Drain a Water Heater When Not In Use?